apache/skywalking-satellite/docs/en/setup/plugins/fallbacker_none-fallbacker.md

 # Fallbacker/none-fallbacker
 ## Description
-The fallbacker would nothing to do when facing failure data.
+The fallbacker would do nothing when facing failure data.
 ## DefaultConfig
 ```yaml```